-A Support Worker provides one-time or on-going services to children and their families for family visit referrals.
-The Support Worker may be responsible solely for, or a combination of the following: transporting and/or escorting children and possibly their family members, providing periodic check-ins or providing constant supervision during family visits.
-Family visits may take place in a family home, foster placement, a hotel, an office’s visiting room, in a community, or any other designated location.
+A Support Worker provides one-time or on-going family visitation services to children and their families.
+The Support Worker may be responsible for a combination of the following: transporting and/or escorting children and their family members to and from visit locations, providing constant supervision of the visit, or carrying out periodic checks on the family.
+Family visits may take place in a family home, foster placement, a hotel, an office visiting room, in a community, in the SWP Visiting Homes or any other designated location.

-The Support Worker provides preventative strategies and education that strengthens family functioning for family enhancement assignments.
-This type of referral is to prevent children from entering into an Agency’s care.
-The Support Worker will not enable families but assist families to obtain skills needed to have a successful home environment.
+The Support Worker provides preventative strategies, resources, skills and support that strengthens family functioning.
+The family enhancement referral is to assist in preventing children from entering into agency care.
+The Support Worker will not enable families but assist families in obtaining skills needed to have a successful home environment.
 The Support Worker is to establish an objective and caring relationship with families and children.

 Mentoring takes place when a Support Worker spends individualized time with a child or youth.
-The Support Worker is a positive role model the child or youth, facilitates activities, and assists the child or youth in achieving goals.
+The Support Worker will act as a positive role model for the child or youth, and will assist in facilitating recreational activities, life skills, cultural activities, or any other activity that will help the child or youth achieve their goals.

-A Support Worker may provide emergency services for various reasons.
+A Support Worker may provide emergency services for a variety of reasons.
 These services are required immediately and generally given less than 24 hours’ notice.